 Previous | Next | Home

 Generally, if the Killable column is marked "Yes" for a method, after that method returns the process hosting the activity may be killed by the system at any time and without warning.
 Thus, any data that need to persist to allow for a rapid restart of the app if it is killed must be saved during a portion of the lifecycle when it is not subject to sudden extermination.
 From the preceding figure and table, we see that the logical place to do this is in the onPause() method, which is executed when an app is being sent to the background, since onPause() should complete but there is no guarantee that the onStop() and especially the onDestroy() methods will be executed at all if Android kills the app suddenly while it is in the background in a low-memory situation.

-In the project Lifecycle Methods we shall explore in considerable technical detail how the lifecycle methods operate in the Android multitasking environment.
+In the project Lifecycle Methods we shall explore in considerable hands-on technical detail how the lifecycle methods operate in the Android multitasking environment.

+Previous | Next | Home